LikeTheSalad/android-stem/README.md

 proper Gradle commands depending on the build variant you'd want to resolve the strings for.
 More info on this below under "Running it manually".

-- **keepResolvedFiles** (Boolean, default is `false`, added in version 1.1.0).
-When false, it will send all of the resolved strings to your app's build directory.
-Otherwise, when true, it will send all of the resolved strings to your app's src dir, meaning that you will see them in your working directory.

 - **useDependenciesRes** (Boolean, default is `false`, added in version 1.2.0).
 When false, it will only take your app's string resources into account for resolving your string's placeholders.
 When true, it will take both your app's strings as well as your app's dependencies strings for doing the resolving process.
 It will take all strings from your dependencies, even templates (if any) which will be resolved too.